nie-ine/use-case-catalogue/n3-rule-based-machine-reasoning/README.md

 Use case for a restriction on the number (cardinality) of objects a certain subject instance can have for a certain relation (property).

 ### Temporal reasoning:
-Use case for calendar conversions.
+Use case for calendar unification.
 Use case for missing start or end of an event.

 ### Miscellaneous functionalities and calculations: